queer/peckish/README.md

 ### caveats

-- peckish is `0.x.y`! treat it accordingly. maybe don't run it in prod.
+- peckish is `0.x.y`!
+Treat it accordingly.
+Maybe don't run it in prod.
+- Documentation is hard, and I am not the best at it.
+Some questions may only be able to be answered by reading the source or opening an issue.
+Reporting missing and/or broken docs helps everyone!
-- peckish is not a build system or a package manager. it doesn't care about how your code is built or installed, just about getting it from one package format to another.
+- peckish is not a build system or a package manager.
+It doesn't care about how your code is built or installed, just about getting it from one package format to another.
-- peckish **cannot** guarantee all dependencies are placed into the package correctly. it's up to you to make sure your package is statically linked, or that all dependencies are included in the package.
+- peckish **cannot** guarantee all dependencies are placed into the package correctly.
+It's up to you to make sure your package is statically linked, or that all dependencies are included in the package.
-- peckish is primarily tested for my use-cases. please please please please report bugs!
+- peckish is primarily tested for my use-cases.
+Please please please please report bugs!